 In 2013, 2014, 2015, and 2016 large bird flu outbreaks in the United States forced the culling of hundreds of thousands of birds.
 The CDC issued a human health advisory over the avian flu in 2015.
 Human infections have occurred in the past after unprotected direct physical contact with infected birds, being in close proximity to infected birds, or visiting a live poultry market.

 Human infection has not occurred from eating properly cooked poultry products, heated to 165°F. And people are advised to avoid unprotected exposure to sick or dead birds, bird feces, or litter.
-Protective clothing should be used by people working around birds.
+Protective clothing should be used by people working around birds, and they should carefully follow hygiene recommendations.
+Always wash your hands well with soap and water after handling birds or their bedding.
+Do not eat food when working with birds, and monitor children carefully around these animals.